Flag of the Azerbaijan Soviet Socialist Republic: History

 In 1937, a golden hammer and sickle was added in the top left-hand corner, with beneath the Latin characters AzSSR in a serif font in place of the Cyrillic characters.
 A third version was issued in 1940s, and had AzSSR substituted by its Cyrillic version АзССР.

 The last version of the flag was adopted by the Azerbaijan SSR on 7 October 1952.
 It was the flag of the Soviet Union, with a horizontal blue band on the bottom fourth.
-The 1952 flag was discarded on 5 February 1991, when the flag of Azerbaijan SSR based on the Azerbaijan Democratic Republic was re-introduced.
+The 1952 flag was discarded on 5 February 1991, when the flag of the Azerbaijan SSR based on the Azerbaijan Democratic Republic was re-introduced.